Spontan/YHtWtG-Randomizer/README.md

 #### 1.3:
  - **Graphical User Interface for ease of use**
  - **Complete rework of the randomizer logic**.
-Now uses a graph containing all locations on the map to look for a path from the spawn to the end.
-This will make including other randomization options a lot easier.
- - This version assumes the use of glitches and may contain softlocks if you don't go right before dropping down in the beginning (both will be changed later)
+Now uses a path-finding algorithm to check for valid configurations.
+ - This version may contain softlocks - mainly by going to the blue orb area first and not finding any powerups there.
- - All treasure except the ones in _Consolation Prize_ are available (68/70)
+ - All treasure is now available for randomization
  - Added option to require all orbs to win
  - Added option to replace all other treasure with lose orbs
+ - Added option to randomize the spawn location
  - Settings Seed to share your settings with others (will be more helpful as more options are added)
- - Seed can now be any alpha-numeric string, not just numbers
+ - Seed can now be any alpha-numeric string, not just numbers.
+ - Map includes additional paths for more routing options.

 #### 1.2:
  -  Orbs are now randomized with most treasures (66/70 locations)